wzid/blog/content/projects.md

 <!-- more -->

 I did not end up getting the internship.
-Ultimately I was given the harshest punshiment of all, getting ghosted.
+Ultimately I was given the harshest punishment of all, getting ghosted.

 # Reflections